microsoft/ApplicationInsights-dotnet/troubleshooting/ETW/Readme.md

 The self-diagnostics feature can be enabled/changed/disabled while the process is running.
 The SDK will attempt to read the configuration file every 10 seconds, using a non-exclusive read-only mode.
-The SDK will create or overwrite a file with new logs according to the configuration.
+Each time this configuration file changes, a new log file will be created according to the configuration.
+This file will not exceed the configured max size and will be circularly overwritten.

 #### Configuration